Catherine Hobbs: Career

 Her first academic appointment was as a teaching fellow at the University of Nottingham, 1992–1994.
 From 1994 she was at Oxford Brookes University, first as a lecturer then senior lecturer in 1997, then head of the Department of Mathematical Sciences from 2004, and Associate Dean for Research and Knowledge Exchange from 2007.
 She spent a sabbatical year at the University of Auckland in 2001.
-In 2010 she became head of the Department of Engineering Design and Mathematics at the University of the West of England in Bristol.
-She is presently Academic Dean of the Faculty of Engineering, Environment and Computing at Coventry University.
+In 2010 she became head of the Department of Engineering Design and Mathematics at the University of the West of England in Bristol, and then Academic Dean of the Faculty of Engineering, Environment and Computing at Coventry University. before joining the University of Bristol in 2023.

 From 2014–2017 Hobbs was Chair of the Committee of Heads of Departments of Mathematical Sciences in the UK (HoDoMS).

-Since 2017, Hobbs has served as vice president of the London Mathematical Society.
+From 2017-2025, Hobbs served as vice president of the London Mathematical Society.
 Hobbs is a member of the Executive Committee for the set-up phase of a new UK Academy of Mathematical Sciences.
 In 2023 Hobbs became the Honorary Education Secretary of the Institute of Mathematics and its Applications.
 In September 2023, Hobbs became the Chair of the Heilbronn Institute for Mathematical Research, succeeding Geoffrey Grimmett.
 Hobbs is currently on the Board of the Engineering Professors' Council.